Estate planning 3 min read

 Creating a Will is an essential step in managing your estate, ensuring that your wishes are honoured after you pass away.
 A Will is more than just a legal document; it’s a definitive plan for your assets, which may include real estate, financial investments, personal belongings, and other significant holdings.
 It’s important to recognise that assets owned jointly or those with designated beneficiaries usually fall outside of your estate.

-Selecting an executor is a important aspect of drafting your Will.
-This individual holds the responsibility of managing your estate’s assets, settling any outstanding debts and taxes, and distributing the remaining assets to your beneficiaries.
-While family members, friends, or professional entities are commonly chosen, appointing more than one person as co-executors can be wise.
-Also, designating an alternate executor is a prudent step, ensuring continuity if your primary choice is unavailable.
+Selecting an executor is one of the most important parts of drafting your Will.
+This person manages your estate’s assets, settles outstanding debts and taxes, and distributes the rest to your beneficiaries.
+Family members, friends, or professional trustees are all common choices — and naming co-executors can help in the right circumstances, though it carries a deadlock risk worth understanding first.
+Designating an alternate executor is also prudent, ensuring continuity if your primary choice cannot act.

 For parents with minor children, a Will is instrumental in appointing a guardian.
 This decision should be made with careful consideration of the guardian’s location and their capability to support your children.
 The appointed guardian will step in to provide care if you pass away before your children reach adulthood.